mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 ## Outstanding Issues ##

-- The mouseover/hover event for the menu item doesn't work as expected.
-The main nav menu item still shows as a hover intent, even when the mouse isn't over it.
-Not sure how to fix this.
+- The mouseover/hover event for the menu item doesn't exactly work as expected.
+The main nav menu item still shows as a hover intent, even when the mouse isn't over it in some cases.
+I'm not sure how to fix this just yet.
 Workaround: the user has to move the mouse into the megamenu and then out of it to hide the submenu